Reservoir Safety Reform Programme Information Page

 Changes already implemented

 1. We have worked with reservoir owners on emergency flood plans for all large, raised reservoirs.
 It is now a legal requirement for reservoir owners to produce and maintain on-site emergency flood plans.
-As of December 2022 all large, raised reservoirs are compliant.
+As of December 2022 all large, raised reservoirs were compliant.
 The requirement is notified to new owners when their reservoirs are registered.

 2. We have now revised, updated and published reservoir flood maps for over 2,000 large raised reservoirs.
-We share this information with our emergency responders to ensure accurate information is available for emergency planning.
+We share this information with emergency responders to ensure accurate information is available for emergency planning.
 The maps can be found at https://environment.data.gov.uk/reservoir-flood-maps/.

 3. We have created a dedicated page on gov.uk for reservoir safety guidance documents.
 We hope this will make finding the guidance you need easier.
 We have already developed and published new guidance to support engineers and owners.
 This will ensure all inspections by supervising and inspecting engineers are systematic, detailed, and impartial.
 We also published new research into spillway design, examination and failure mechanisms.